MCAS and POTS: Undertanding the connection

 #3: Gastrointestinal distress

-Abdominal pain, nausea, and bloating can affect people with either condition.
 In MCAS, the release of chemicals such as histamine may irritate the digestive system.
-In POTS, the body’s automatic functions that control digestion may not work as smoothly, which can slow the movement of food through the gut.
-Together, these effects can make eating unpredictable.
+In POTS, the body’s autonomic functions that control digestion may not work as smoothly, which can slow the movement of food through the gut.
+Together, these effects can make eating feel unpredictable.

 #4: Brain fog and concentration issues

-Some individuals describe a feeling of mental “cloudiness” or trouble concentrating, often called brain fog.
 In POTS, studies suggest this may happen because blood flow to the brain can drop temporarily when standing.
-In MCAS, chemicals such as histamine and cytokines may affect how the brain’s signaling works, which can also make thinking or focusing feel harder.
-Tracking when brain fog appears, along with hydration and meals, can help identify possible triggers.
+In MCAS, chemical mediators such as histamine and cytokines may affect how the brain’s signaling works, which can also make thinking or focusing feel harder.

-#5: Flushing, Itching, or Skin Reactions
+#5: Flushing, itching, or skin reactions

-In MCAS, the release of chemicals such as histamine may cause flushing, itching, or hives.
-Some individuals with POTS, particularly those who also have mast cell activation, report similar flushing episodes.
+Flushing is more typical with MCAS, but some people with POTS, particularly those who also have mast cell activation, report similar flushing episodes.
 These may be linked to changes in blood vessel response or sensitivity to temperature.

 #6: Headaches and migraines

-Headaches or migraines can occur in both MCAS and POTS.
-In MCAS, the release of chemicals such as histamine may cause blood vessels to widen, which can trigger headaches.
-In POTS, factors such as dehydration or changes in blood flow may also increase headache risk.
+In MCAS, chemical mediators (like histamine) may cause blood vessels to widen, which can contribute to headaches.
+In POTS, factors such as dehydration or changes in blood flow can increase headache risk.

 Why do MCAS and POTS often coexist?